Zynerba Pharmaceuticals Could Run Up Due To Upcoming Key Catalysts: Our Idea Of The Month

 Peripheral neuropathic pain: The target market size is about 15.2 million patients in the US.
 Pain treatments in this indication are expected as about $3.3 billion in size.

-Cannabinoid receptors are present in high concentrations along the CNS, peripheral neurons and principal nociceptive pathways.
+Cannabinoid receptors are present in high concentrations along the CNS, peripheral neurons, and principal nociceptive pathways.
 Low-dose vaporized cannabis has shown efficacy in reducing neuropathic pain and using the same rationale, ZYN002 is expected to be beneficial in this indication.

 Randomized, Phase 2a clinical trials in both these indications are expected to begin by end of 2017.
 Various patents extend till 2031.

-Potential competition: GW Pharma is developing its oral CBD in childhood epilepsy syndromes.
+GW Pharma is developing its oral CBD in childhood epilepsy syndromes.
 Insys Therapeutics (INSY) is developing an oral CBD for childhood epilepsy syndromes and glioblastoma.
 Currently, no companies are developing transdermally administered CBD/THC compounds in the same indications as Zynerba.
 Marinus Pharmaceuticals (MRNS) is developing a neurosteroid compound in FXS.

 Leadership:

-CEO, Armando Anido: He has more than 30 years of experience in the biopharmaceutical industry. he served as CEO of public company Nupathe (acquired by Teva).
-At Nupathe, he led the FDA approval of Zecuity, the first transdermal patch for migraine.
+CEO, Armando Anido: He has more than 30 years of experience in the biopharmaceutical industry.
+He served as CEO of public company NuPathe (acquired by Teva (NYSE:TEVA)).
+At NuPathe, he led the FDA approval of Zecuity, the first transdermal patch for migraine.
 He also served as the CEO/President of Auxilium Pharmaceutical (AUXL).
-Prior to that, he served as the Executive VP, Sales and Marketing at MedImmune (acquired by AstraZeneca).
+Prior to that, he served as the Executive VP, Sales and Marketing at MedImmune (acquired by AstraZeneca (NYSE:AZN)).

 President, Terri B. Sebree: She has more than 30 years of industry experience and was the co-founder/President of NuPathe (acquired by Teva).
 She also served as the Senior VP, Development at Auxilium Pharmaceuticals.